trh-x/wavtopia/README.md

 ## Features

 - **Track Management**: Upload, manage, and share your music tracks
-- **Audio Conversion**: Automatic conversion of .xm files to WAV format
+- **Audio Conversion**: Automatic conversion of .xm, .it, and .mod files to WAV format
 - **Component Extraction**: Split tracks into individual instrument components
 - **Multi-format Downloads**:
-  - Download the original tracker file (.xm)
+  - Download the original tracker file (.xm, .it, .mod)
   - Download the full track as WAV
   - Download individual instrument components as WAV
 - **Real-time Playback**: Play and preview tracks directly in the browser